 I recently received a message from one of my visitors asking how she could put a PDF file (such as an ebook in PDF format) on her website and link to it.
 Since she is using Dreamweaver, this tutorial deals with how you can do this using that web editor.
-(Dreamweaver is a popular commercial web editor used by many webmasters.)

 This tutorial only tells you how to put the PDF file onto your website (ie, upload it) and then how to link to it from the other pages on your site.
 It does not tell you how to create a PDF file.